Internal Bra Procedure : How It Supports Long-Term Breast Shape

 By offering the internal bra procedure, Dr. Frew provides an added level of precision and long-term support.
 His focus is not only on creating beautiful results but also on helping patients feel confident and comfortable for years to come

-Is the internal bra an implant?
+Is the internal bra a breast implant?

 How long do results last?